nextflow-io/nextflow/docs/awscloud.rst

 allows EC2 instances to connect to your `Amazon Elastic Container Service (Amazon ECS) <https://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html>`_ to manage Docker images.

-The Amazon ECS container agent is included in the `Amazon ECS-Optimized Amazon Linux 2 AMI`, but you can also install it on any Amazon EC2 instance that supports the Amazon ECS specification.
+The ECS container agent is included in the `Amazon ECS-Optimized Amazon Linux 2 AMI`, but you can also install it on any EC2 instance that supports the Amazon ECS specification.

 To install the agent, follow these steps::